 NOTE: All information is confidential.

-• Care for acute illnesses and injuries
+• Care for acute illnesses and minor injuries

 • Physical examinations